laurirasanen/jtimer/README.md

-# Opentimer
+# jtimer
-Opentimer is a [Source.Python](https://github.com/Source-Python-Dev-Team/Source.Python) speedrun timer plugin for TF2.
-Other Source games might work but have not been tested.
-Opentimer is fully open source and welcomes contributors.
+jtimer is a [Source.Python](https://github.com/Source-Python-Dev-Team/Source.Python) speedrun timer plugin for TF2.
+Other Source games might work but have not been tested. jtimer is fully open source and welcomes contributors.

 # Features
   - Sub engine tick timer accuracy